 Afterward, we headed over to the reflection pools and the 9/11 Memorial Gardens.
 We toyed with the idea of heading into the Museum but decided against it.
 It is a very somber museum and important for everyone to visit but current events in our home life meant we didn’t want to bring ourselves down too much.
 We have visited before and just decided not to this time.
 It’s included on the pass so would have been no problem, the queue was very short plus you can skip the queue here, we just were not in the mood.

-Rather we spent more time exploring the gardens and the pools and admiring the incredible building work that has been going on around the WTC, along with the rest of NYC.
+Rather, we spent more time exploring the gardens and the pools and admiring the incredible building work that has been going on around the WTC, along with the rest of NYC.
 After some time here we headed back towards the Big Bus tour pick-up point to resume our tour.
-This headed own to Battery Park where we could have jumped on the Statue of Liberty cruise, again on the pass, but as we had done this before as well seeing it very close from the air yesterday, we just explored the park area.
+This headed down to Battery Park where we could have jumped on the Statue of Liberty cruise, again on the pass, but as we had done this before as well seeing it very close from the air yesterday so we just explored the park area.
 It really was by now an unbelievably beautiful day.
 We even half-joked about how we might have needed sun cream!

 Intrepid Air and Sea Museum

-Eventually, we arrived at the Intrepid Museum Which I utterly love.
-Kate is less enthusiastic about it but I placate her by reminding her we will be going to tiffanies tomorrow!
+Eventually, we arrived at the Intrepid Museum which I utterly love.
+Kate is less enthusiastic about it but I placate her by reminding her we will be going to Tiffany’s tomorrow!

-If you are not aware the whole museum is hosted on the deck of the USS Intrepid Aircraft Carrier.
-They have an amazing collection of aircraft including some very iconic planes such as an A-12 Blackbird and F-14 Tomcat the sublime Concorde…oh and a REAL SPACE SHUTTLE!
+If you are not aware, the whole museum is hosted on the deck of the USS Intrepid Aircraft Carrier.
+They have an amazing collection of aircraft including some very iconic planes such as an A-12 Blackbird an F-14 Tomcat the sublime Concorde…oh and a REAL SPACE SHUTTLE!
 It’s enough to make a kid wet themselves…and me for that matter!

 Big Bus Tour summary